Americans for Middle East Understanding

-Americans for Middle East Understanding (AMEU) is a non-profit non-governmental organization that promotes the appreciation of the culture, history and current events in the Middle East among Americans.
-According to Elizabeth Boosahda, the AMEU "fosters increased understanding in America of the history, goals and values of all the peoples in the Middle-East and broader understanding of their religious beliefs, economic conditions and social customs."
-AMEU was established in 1967 by a number of American professionals who had experience of the Middle East, and who believe that Americans were receiving biased information about the region.
+Americans for Middle East Understanding (AMEU) is an American 501(c)(3) nonprofit organization based in New York City.
+AMEU was founded in 1967 by people whose professions involved the Middle East and who believed that Americans were receiving biased information about the region.
 AMEU publishes a 16-page magazine called The Link on a bi-monthly basis, which is now in its 33rd year of publication.
 It also publishes leaflets about the Middle East, supports educational programs, sells books, donates to libraries, provides a speakers' bureau, subsidizes travel to the Middle East and provides teachers with educational material.

 Board of directors

 The board of directors includes scholars, academics, diplomats, authors, editors, religious representatives and business people including many with direct experience in the Middle East.
 Talcot Seelye, former American ambassador to Syria and Tunisia, served on the board of directors.
 AMEU's current board of directors includes former American ambassador to Greece, Zimbabwe, and Mauritius, Robert V. Keeley and former representative Paul Findley.